akshayas002/akshayas002/README.md

 ###

 <p align="left">I’m Akshaya, a Computer Science undergrad with a deep curiosity for emerging technologies and their real-world impact.
 Currently diving into the fundamentals of Machine Learning and Data Science, I love transforming ideas into data-driven projects that solve meaningful problems.
-I’m always exploring new tools, concepts, and trends — from AI applications to innovative tech solutions — while building my skills for the future.</p>
+I’m always exploring new tools, concepts, and trends.
+From AI applications to innovative tech solutions and also while building my skills for the future.</p>

 ###